Imagine Hypnotics Phone: 919-745-1225 E-Mail

 Your smoking cessation program requires payment in full at the conclusion of the first session.
 Why is that?

 This policy helps us determine the client's level of commitment to participate in all of the prescribed sessions.
 Success increases dramatically when the client completes the entire program.
 We have found clients who invest up front are actively investing in themselves.
-This investment when combined with the effectiveness of hypnosis as a proven tool to make true change significantly enhances goal achievement and client satisfaction.
+The client's personal commitment significantly enhances goal achievement and satisfaction.

 Will I really lose weight with hypnosis and how long does it take?